Master of Laws (LL.M.) - SpecializationsAbove and beyond borders of a single legal system

 The program is built on a base of the essential elements of Business Law.
 Students can either 1) gain a General LL.M., empowering them to design their own degree as they select a range of sessions from International Business Law, International Dispute Resolution, and Intellectual Property and Technology, or 2) choose to specialize in one of these three areas, defining their specific path to professional success.

 Read on to discover which specialization best meets your professional goals.

 International Business Law

 Globalization and business internationalization—coupled with the economic impact of rapid technological change—calls for lawyers with transversal skill sets.
 Complex, multijurisdictional transactions are the standard for large multinationals, and commercial lawyers must acquire a theoretical, commercial and practical understanding of these cross-border transactions to manage client’s needs and expectations.

-This master in International Law is a practice-oriented program that responds to these changes, educating the next generation of border-breaking commercial lawyers.
+This specialization in International Law responds to these changes, educating the next generation of border-breaking commercial lawyers.
 It offers rigorous academic and professional training in corporate law, finance, cross-border mergers and acquisitions, tax, international trade, antitrust, and other vital modules for today’s commercial lawyers.
 Real-life examples and case studies will give students practical, technologically focused experience into deals of this kind, paving the way for their future careers.

-Key benefits of an International Law master degree
+Key benefits of an International Business Law specialization

 - Acquire a comprehensive overview of inner workings of the international corporate world.